Loaded with warm spices, and packed with ground walnuts, these Chewy Spice Cookies make a wonderful addition to your holiday assortment.

 - Place walnuts into the bowl of a food processor or blender and pulse until ground.
 Set aside.1 cup ground walnuts

-- In a large mixing bowl whisk butter, brown sugar, granulated sugar, and honey.1 cup butter, 1 cup dark brown sugar, ½ cup sugar, 1 tbsp honey
+- In a large mixing bowl whisk butter, brown sugar, granulated sugar, and honey.1 cup butter, 1 cup dark brown sugar, ½ cup sugar, 1 tablespoon honey

-- Add eggs and vanilla extract and whisk until combined.2 eggs, 1 tsp vanilla extract
+- Add eggs and vanilla extract and whisk until combined.2 eggs, 1 teaspoon vanilla extract

 - Sift flour, baking soda, spices, and salt into a separate large bowl.
-Add ground walnuts and whisk to combine.2 ¼ cups all-purpose flour, 1 tsp baking soda, 1 ½ tsp cinnamon, 1 tsp ginger, ½ tsp allspice, ½ tsp cloves, 1 tsp salt, 1 cup ground walnuts
+Add ground walnuts and whisk to combine.2 ¼ cups all-purpose flour, 1 teaspoon baking soda, 1 ½ teaspoon cinnamon, 1 teaspoon ginger, ½ teaspoon allspice, ½ teaspoon cloves, 1 teaspoon salt, 1 cup ground walnuts

 - Add flour/walnut mixture to butter mixture and mix with a rubber spatular until well combined.